Bounty (brand)

-Bounty is an American brand of paper towel that is manufactured by Procter & Gamble (P&G) in the United States.
-It was introduced in 1965.
+Bounty is an American brand of paper towel that is manufactured by Procter & Gamble (P&G) in the United States, it was introduced in 1965.

 History

-Bounty, whose tag line, "the quicker-picker-upper!" came about through the acquisition of Charmin in 1957 by Procter & Gamble (P&G), its first consumer-paper products business.
+The Bounty brand name and its tag line "the quicker picker-upper!" came about through the acquisition of Charmin in 1957 by Procter & Gamble (P&G), becoming its first consumer-paper products business.
 Charmin Towels was the successful predecessor to Bounty, which led to P&G's strategic investment in research and development of the innovative Bounty.
 While most paper towels were being marketed promoting their strength or softness, P&G found consumers primarily preferred absorbency.
-With this new idea for marketing, Bounty replaced Charmin towels in 1965, and introduced a new 2-ply towel which was thicker, softer, and more absorbent than on the market.
+With this new idea for marketing, Bounty replaced Charmin towels in 1965, and introduced a new 2-ply towel which was thicker, softer, and more absorbent than anything else on the market.

+In 1982, P&G Senior Inventor Paul Trokhan developed a proprietary technology that enhanced Bounty's absorbency by creating micro-regions within the towel focused on different attributes like strength and softness.